 Save Money by Increasing Attic Insulation in Jackson

 Having the proper amount of insulation in your attic can make your Jackson home more pleasant throughout the seasons.
-Higher energy efficiency could also help you save money on energy expenses.
+Higher energy efficiency could also help you save money on heating and cooling expenses.

 Does My Home Have Enough Insulation?

-You can measure existing insulation to learn if you have enough in your attic.
-If it’s shallower than 7” deep, your home is underinsulated.
+You can measure existing insulation to learn if you have a sufficient amount in your attic.
+If it’s shallower than 7” deep, your home is doesn’t have enough insulation.
 In Jackson, 16-18” deep is recommended.

 Types of Attic Insulation